 In English the word bright is such a great word, as it can mean intelligent—as in bright children—strong as in a bright light, or optimistic as in a bright future.

-Covestro makes high tech polymers which benefit society and reduce the impact on the environment, like polycarbonates to make cars lighter and more fuel efficient or polyurethanes for superior building insulation.
+Covestro makes high tech polymers that benefit society and reduce the impact on the environment, like polycarbonates to make cars lighter and more fuel efficient or polyurethanes for superior building insulation.

 To me, this epitomises a bright future.